AjanaLarry/terraform-aws-module-hello-apache/README.md

 This Terraform module will provision an EC2 Instance that is running Apache.

-This is Not intended for production use.
+This is not intended for production use.

 ```HCL